smatechnologies/opcon-basic-training/docs/User Accounts and Role Management.md

 </figure>

 * SMA LDAP Monitor allows integration of network security for User Accounts with the automatic logins to OpCon
-* SMA LDAP Monitor checks the LDAP server to sync Users with OpCon Users
+* SMA LDAP Monitor checks the LDAP server to sync Active Directory Groups with OpCon Users
   * Can exist in Active Directory or OpenLDAP
     * SMA LDAP Monitor does not currently support Organizational Units in Active Directory
     * Organizational Unit users must be placed in a Group to be found and synced